 The big secret of the agriculture industry is that chicken and pork are easily the shadiest industries.
-They’re fed genetically modified feed, exposed to antibiotics and live in awful conditions.
+They’re fed genetically modified feed, exposed to antibiotics and live in awful conditions ridden with diseases.

 Farmers markets are great for this as you directly support local agriculture.
 Fish should be wild caught if possible.